jayanti-prasad/MDSIM/namd-tutorials/README.md

   The python script (see how to use below) does the following:

-  - Read a 'pdb' file and created a 'psf' as well a new 'pdb' file using a topology file supplied by the user.
+  - Read a 'pdb' file and create a 'psf' as well a new 'pdb' file using a topology file supplied by the user.

   - Solvate the system wih water.

   - Neutralize the system with ions.

-  - Compute the geometry of the box for carrying the simulations.
+  - Compute the geometry of the box for carrying out the simulations.

   - Create a config file from a user given config file by making necessary changes.

 ##  A. Software needed :